ynrstp/starwars-explorer/README.md

 # Starwars API explorer

-Working demo can be found [Here](http://starwars.yonistap.com).
+Working demo can be found [here](http://starwars.yonistap.com).

-Currently using
+Currently using the following frameworks and tools:
  * React.js
  * Sass
  * Gulp.js
  * Webpack

 Linted using Eslint and Airbnb react styleguide